| |

 I was a football player or something.
 That was pretty funny.

-I think the original break occured skiing, either at Arapahoe
+I think the original break occurred skiing, either at Arapahoe

 Basin (cliff jumping) or 1/29/1995 at Winter Park (impressing a female).